Yandex Cloud

 4. In the Protocol field, specify the required protocol.
 For outgoing traffic, leave Any to allow traffic over all protocols.

-5. In the Destination name or Source field, select CIDR.
-This way, the rule will apply to a range of IP addresses.
+5. In the Destination name or Source field, select CIDR for the rule to apply to a range of IP addresses.
 In the CIDR blocks field, enter 0.0.0.0; in the list after /, select 0.

 6. Click Save.
-Repeat the steps to create all the rules from the table.
+Repeat these steps to create all rules from the table.

 7. Click Save.